Special Experience

 Overview

 Washoku, or Japanese cuisine, is recognized by UNESCO as an intangible cultural heritage and celebrated for its health benefits.
 This Wabunka exclusive experience teaches you about dashi, the cornerstone of washoku, at Uneno, a Kyoto dashi store founded in 1903.
 You'll learn to make dashi, tour the factory, taste different types of dashi, and shave bonito flakes.
-A technical cooking class is included, where you'll use dashi to prepare onigiri rice balls and miso soup.
+A technical cooking class is included, where you'll use dashi to prepare dishes and learn how to make use of the leftover dashi ingredients after extracting the broth.
 This experience will deepen your appreciation and understanding of Japanese cuisine and culture.

 Key Features